fold-team/FE-takehome-scaffold/README.md

 - You'll be extending the existing app to support sending Bitcoin to another address and viewing a transaction history.
 - You're encouraged to bring your own decisions to state management, user flow, and code structure.

+## Your Task

+Implement the following two user stories:

 ### 1. As a user, I want to send Bitcoin to another address

 - I should be able to enter a recipient's **Bitcoin address**, a **BTC amount**, and see the USD equivalent.
-- If I enter an invalid BTC address or an amount that's too large (over my balance), I should see helpful validation feedback.
+- The app should provide input validation where necessary
 - When I submit the form, a **new transaction** should be added to the transaction list.
-- Try to think about how all this would work in a real app scenario.
+- Consider how this would work in a real app scenario.
 - Make sure inputs and amounts are formatted correctly.

 **optional**: You can use a regex or a BTC validation library if you'd like.